py5coding/py5book/how_tos/use_processing_libraries.md

 +++ {"editable": true, "slideshow": {"slide_type": ""}}

 The default location of this directory for Windows users is in the `AppData/Local/py5/processing-libraries` subdirectory of your home directory.
 For Linux and MacOS users, it is `.cache/py5/processing-libraries`.
-If you'd like to move this someplace else, set the `PY5_HOME` environment variable to your prefered location.
+If you'd like to move this someplace else, set the `PY5_HOME` environment variable to your preferred location.

-This directory is intended to a be a place that py5 maintains, so please don't directly add, edit, or remove files from this directory.
+This directory is intended to be a place that py5 maintains, so please don't directly add, edit, or remove files from this directory.
 If you have your own jar files you'd like to add to a Sketch, put them in a `jars` subdirectory relative to the current working directory of your Python code.
 Or use the `PY5_JARS` environment variable to point to a directory of jar files that you manage yourself.

 To get a list of currently installed libraries, use [](/reference/py5tools_processing_installed_libraries).

 ```{code-cell} ipython3
 ---